Skip to main content

 • Your machine must be running on Ubuntu 22.04 or CentOS 7.9.

-• You must have Docker installed on your machine.
+• You must have Docker installed on your machine and version v20.10.10 at least.

 Step 1: Download the image